telefonicaid/iot-activation/tutorials/RaspberryPi_StarterKit.md

 #### Control your raspberry with a network cable

-If you prefer it is also possible to control your Raspberri pi connected to your pc via a network cable (Ethernet)
+If you prefer it is also possible to control your Raspberry pi connected to your pc via a network cable (Ethernet)

 [How to connect via Ethernet](SSH_Ethernet.md)

 [![pic](pictures/utils/arrow_up.png)](#table-of-contents)